| Country | United States |

 | Former names | ESPN360.com (2005–2010) ESPN3.com (2010–2011) |

-ESPN3 (formerlyESPN360 andESPN3.com) is anonlinestreaming service owned byESPN Inc., ajoint venture betweenthe Walt Disney Company (which operates the network, through its 80% controlling ownership interest) andHearst Communications (which holds the remaining 20% interest), that provides live streams and replays of global sports events to sports fans in the United States.
+ESPN3 (formerlyESPN360 andESPN3.com) was anonlinestreaming service owned byESPN Inc., ajoint venture betweenthe Walt Disney Company (which operated the network, through its 80% controlling ownership interest) andHearst Communications (which held the remaining 20% interest).
+It provided live streams and replays of global sports events to sports fans in the United States.

-The use of the name ESPN3 was discussed as early as 1996 for the channel that would eventually become known asESPNews.[1]
-The website began in 2005 asESPN360.com, a mostly on-demand video website.[2]
-In September 2007, ESPN360.com shifted away from on-demand content, such as studio shows, and shifted toward placing "emphasis on live events".[3][4]
+The use of the name ESPN3 was discussed as early as 1996, for the channel that would eventually become known asESPNews.[2]
+The website began in 2005 asESPN360.com, a mostly on-demand video website.[3]
+In September 2007, ESPN360.com began replacing its on-demand content, such as studio shows, with live sports coverage and shifted towards a "emphasis on live events".[4][5]
+In December 2008, ESPN360.com began airing commercials featuring pitchmanBilly Mays.[citation needed]

-In contrast to WatchESPN and other TV Everywhere services, access to ESPN3 from computers is automatically determined by assessing the incoming IP address.
-Those accessing from outside their usual network or from a mobile device can (and must) use their TV Everywhere login to access ESPN3 content.
+In contrast to WatchESPN and other TV Everywhere services, access to ESPN3 from computers was automatically determined by assessing the incoming IP address without the need for a direct login.
+Those accessing from outside their usual network or from a mobile device had to use their TV Everywhere login to access ESPN3 content.

-In the United States, ESPN3 was originally available to individuals who receive their high-speed Internet connection or cable television subscription from an affiliated service provider that paid fees to ESPN.
-Since 2008, ESPN3 has also been available to approximately 21 million U.S. college students and U.S.-based military personnel via computers with college/university (.edu) and U.S. military (.mil) IP addresses.[9]
-ESPN3 is not carried by traditional cable and satellite providers, as it is not a single channel, but streams multiple live events at the same time; however, ESPN includes a listing for a linear "ESPN3" channel (which only includes one event at a time) in the television listings on its website.
-As part of the wide-ranging distribution agreement thatDirecTV andThe Walt Disney Company announced, ESPN3 was made available to DirecTV customers in early 2015.[10]
-In December 2016, ESPN started the nationwide rollout of the ESPN App on DirecTV set top boxes in five states, which allows customers to stream thousands of live events from ESPN3 on their DirecTV set top boxes.[11]
-The nationwide rollout was completed in February 2017.[12]
+In the United States, ESPN3 was originally available to individuals who receive their high-speed internet connection or cable television subscription from an affiliated service provider that paid fees to ESPN.
+By 2008, ESPN3 was available free of charge to approximately 21 million U.S. college students and U.S.-based military personnel via computers with college/university (.edu) and U.S. military (.mil) IP addresses.[11]
+ESPN3 was not carried by traditional cable and satellite providers, as it was not a single channel, but streamed multiple live events at the same time; however, ESPN included a listing for a linear "ESPN3" channel (which only included one event at a time) in the television listings on its website.
+As part of the wide-ranging distribution agreement thatDirecTV andThe Walt Disney Company announced, ESPN3 became available to DirecTV customers in early 2015.[12]
+In December 2016, ESPN started the nationwide rollout of the ESPN App on DirecTV set top boxes in five states, which allowed customers to stream thousands of live events from ESPN3 on their DirecTV set top boxes.[13]
+The nationwide rollout was completed in February 2017.[14]

 Someinternet service providers have complained to the FCC that ESPN3, in its original ISP-centric implementation, violated the principles ofnetwork neutrality.[18][19][20]
 In this system, ESPN3 bundled its content into the fees of the participating ISP, regardless of whether or not users partake in accessing its content.
 On the other hand, there was the possibility that in some areas, viewers interested in ESPN3 content might not have any ESPN3-participating ISP available to use.